 Linear alkyl benzene sulfonate mainly for household detergents including Laundry detergent, washing liquid, dishwashing liquid, and other household cleaners and other industrial applications are used.

 The hydrogen atom causes the compound to become acidic Like hydrogen, a carboxylic acid.
 It is important to note that carboxylic acids are weak acids With a resolution of about 5-10 while sulfonic acids are strong acids with a resolution of approx 2-10.
 Since sulfonic acid is very acidic and they are generally present in the form of salt and are therefore completely soluble in water.

-Labsa is widely used surfactant that is used in most formulations of shampoos, dishwashing liquid, dishwashing liquid and many others.
+Labsa is a widely used surfactant that is used in most formulations of shampoos, dishwashing liquids, dishwashing liquids, and many others.

 LABSA, mostly used by industries such as:

 Detergent manufacturing industries (Soaps and cleaners like: Laundry detergent, washing liquid, dishwashing liquid, Car wash liquids, hard surface cleaners,…)

 We are exporting Labsa to many destinations every share of behind more the world, such as Middle East, African and Europe countries, by the best character and the most competitive price.

 LABSA or Sulfonic acid is a brown, viscous liquid with the molecular formula HSO3R, which can be alkyl.
 Sulfonic acid is a non-volatile acid, soluble in water and absorbent.
 Sulfonic acids are the most important components of the family of sulfurous organic compounds, which contain one sulfur and two oxygenes, also hydroxides attached to sulfur.
 Alkyl benzene sulfonic acid is used in the detergent formula as an anionic washing agent.